 Yellow line on road: Single unbroken yellow lines on the side of the road mean absolutely no parking.

 Yellow kerb line: Again no parking

-Blue lines: these indicated you can pay a parking fee and this is paid at the nearest ticket machine.
+Blue lines: Parking allowed by paying a parking fee.
+This is paid at the nearest ticket machine.

 White lines: Free parking allowed.

 No parking signs: They will usually have the words “prohibido estacionar” or “vado permanente” – Be warned.

 Disabled Parking: This is marked by a wheelchair symbol.